 Mounting specs of the reader device

-A Kisi swipe card reader is on-wall mounted.
+A Kisi swipe card reader is wall mounted.
 The Kisi readers come with set screws to mount.
-The reader cable needs to be dispatched to the reader height next to the door 48” from the floor, with minimum distance of 10” from the door frame.
+The reader cable needs to be dispatched to the reader height next to the door 48” from the floor, with a minimum distance of 10” from the door frame.

-The reader must be installed outside the door on the same side of the door as the door handle.
-IE: door handle is to the left of the door, install reader to the left of door.
+The reader must be installed outside the door on the same side as the door handle.
+For example, if the door handle is to the left of the door, the reader must be installed to the left of the door.

-That’s around 80 boxes of CAT6 cable.
-Considering the price of just one box, it might as well be a small luxury sports car sitting there!
 Cabling is not cheap and it shouldn’t be the place where you save, because most likely you will never be able to change or edit the cable runs during your entire stay in the office.

-Important: The beginning and end of the cable have to be labelled with the door name, so there is no confusion as to which cable to choose.
+Important to note: the beginning and end of the cable must be labeled with the door name, so that there is no confusion as to which cable to choose.

-Option: Front desk wire – Most companies prefer to have a hardwired unlock button at the front desk, so there needs to be a signal cable run to the front desk from the IT room.
+Another option most companies prefer to have is a front desk wire, or a hardwired unlock button at the front desk.
+In this case, there needs to be a signal cable run to the front desk from the IT room.

-All wiring must be secured to the wall with a stable gun or wire tie downs.
-Ideal compatibility is a drop ceiling.
+All wiring must be secured to the wall with a staple gun or wire tie-downs.
+Ideal compatibility would be a drop ceiling.

-The Pro Controller needs an ethernet CAT5e or CAT6 cable for data connectivity, a twisted pair power cable and enough space for running up to four door signal cables as well as alarm panels and if needed backup power.
-More details about this in the next paragraphs.
+The Pro Controller needs an ethernet CAT5e or CAT6 cable for data connectivity, a twisted pair power cable, and enough space for running up to four door signal cables, as well as alarm panels.
+Also, in the case that backup power is needed, the installation should accommodate for this.

-Power and Functionality Backup
+Power and functionality backup

-Very confusing for construction planning to understand are typically the failover power backup systems.
-Our first advise is always to check if the building has a backup generator for power.
+It can be difficult to plan for the failover power backup systems.
+Our first advice is always to check if the building has a backup generator for power.
 That saves all the trouble.
-Otherwise for emergency requirements you’d need a 24h backup battery spec’d for the amount of locks you have.
+Otherwise, for emergency requirements you would need a 24h backup battery, complimentary for the amount of locks you have.

-For functionality backup a physical analog backup must be installed in form of manual key override or pin pad.
+For functionality backup, a physical analog backup must be installed in the form of a manual key override or pin pad.

 The fire safety system can be connected with Kisi via dry contacts normally open or normally closed.
 The fire vendor / architect has to specify emergency push bars where needed.
 A typical brand used for fire / emergency panels is Bosch.